CNN controversies: Coverage of the January 2019 Lincoln Memorial confrontation

 On March 12, 2019, lawyers of Nick Sandmann, who was involved in the January 2019 Lincoln Memorial confrontation, filed a lawsuit on his behalf against CNN, seeking in damages, for allegedly "vicious" and "direct attacks" towards Sandmann.
 On January 7, 2020, the lawsuit was settled.
-The terms of the settlement have been made public in 2024.
+The terms of the settlement have not been made public in 2024.

 Coverage of the Kenosha unrest

 On the night of August 26, 2020, CNN displayed a video caption during a news report showing a building engulfed in flames during the Kenosha unrest that read "Fiery But Mostly Peaceful Protests After Police Shooting".
 Conservatives and other users on social media criticized the caption, including Eric Trump, son of then-President Donald Trump.

 Propaganda allegations on Expo 2020 coverage

 In July 2021, CNN made an announcement that it will be the official broadcaster for the Expo 2020 Dubai, which was to be inaugurated in October 2021.
 Consequently, the news media initiated a "Dubai Now" vertical, covering the city's progress.
 Human rights group Freedom Forward criticized the agreement between the Emirates and CNN, and urged for the media house to be transparent about their relationship with the Arab nation, both on the financial and contractual terms.